Baroonn/kiptrak-aspnet-backend/README.md

 ## Getting Started

-To get started with this project, you need to have .NET Core 3.1 or later installed on your machine.
+To get started with this project, you need to have .NET 6 installed on your machine.

 Clone the repository to your local machine using the following command: